-Despite China’s burgeoning economy, there’s a new breed of brand protection threats, especially for online retailers.
-Chinese consumers are becoming more receptive to online advertising, and Marketplaces and Influencers are reporting higher conversion rates than traditional advertising models.
+With China’s burgeoning economy, there’s a new breed of brand protection threats, especially for online retailers.
+Chinese consumers are becoming more receptive to social media advertising, and Marketplaces and Influencers are reporting higher conversion rates than traditional advertising models.
 The rise of social media selling in China has also prompted a wave of brand protection attacks, particularly ransomware, the “go-to” attack for cybercriminals.

 Influencers are reporting higher conversion rates than traditional advertising models